1995 Argentine general election: Background

 Between them, the Frepaso enjoyed the advantage.
 Sporting charismatic leadership, they hoped to displace the UCR (Argentina's oldest existing party) from its role as the Peronists' chief opposition.
 The UCR had been badly tarnished by President Raúl Alfonsín's chaotic 1983-89 term, though its candidate, Río Negro Province Governor Horacio Massaccesi, had earned international renown in 1991 for storming a local National Bank branch in search of needed funds being retained by the federal government for what seemed to be political reasons.
 The UCR, moreover, still had its name recognition and organized, if frayed political machinery, controlled by Alfonsín and popular Córdoba Province Governor Eduardo Angeloz.
 As election day drew near, analysts debated not only the possibility of a runoff, but also which of the two opposition parties would face Menem in such a case.

 Ultimately, corruption and the sudden recession were not enough to keep the unflappable Menem from a first-round victory.
 The big tent Justicialist Party, allied in many districts to local parties, formed an electoral front which obtained almost half of the total vote.
 The Frepaso garnered nearly 30%, and though their hopes for a runoff were stymied, this was considered a very good result for a party assembled only the previous year.
 Frepaso, however, came ahead in the presidential race only in two districts: Santa Fe Province and the city of Buenos Aires.
 The UCR, a major political force in Argentina since the beginning of the 20th century, came in third with only 17% of the vote.

 All provinces except Corrientes also elected governors during 1995; several but not all provinces conducted their elections on the same date as the national one.
 A number of municipalities elected legislative officials (concejales) and in some cases also a mayor.
 The Justicialists obtained 14 of the 23 governorships and the UCR, 5.
 Among Argentina's larger cities, only Bahía Blanca and Mar del Plata kept a UCR mayor (though Buenos Aires would elect one in 1996).

-The legislative elections, where half the seats in the Argentine Chamber of Deputies were contested, saw the Justicialists obtain a large majority (more votes that its two closest opponents combined), losing in only 5 districts out of 24; of the 130 seats in play, the secured 68, the UCR, 28 seats, and Frepaso obtained 20 seats.
+The legislative elections, where half the seats in the Argentine Chamber of Deputies were contested, saw the Justicialists obtain a large majority (more votes that its two closest opponents combined), losing in only 5 districts out of 24; of the 130 seats in play, they secured 75, the UCR, 28 seats, and Frepaso obtained 20 seats.
 The UCR lost 15 and, on a district basis, they did not get the majority vote in any district.
 The Frepaso won in the city of Buenos Aires and picked up 12 seats.
 Local parties won in two districts (Salta Province and Neuquén Province).
 The newly expanded Argentine Senate, as Menem and Alfonsín had intended, benefited both parties.